55 Main Street,

 (Posted by Francis Rogers, a former projectionist who posted this comment on the Mohawk Theatre page)

-The Paramount Theatre had 1,467 seats and was designed as a full stage theater.
-There was an orchestra pit for a 25-member orchestra, dressing rooms on each side of a full stage (three rooms up and three down on each side), foot light pockets, complete stage rigging and a huge lighting control board full of orignial knife switches.
-It had motorized red velvet curtains over the screen along with a white “traveler” between the two.
+The 1866-built Empire Theatre was destroyed by fire in 1912.
+It was rebuilt and had 1,467 seats and was designed as a full stage theatre.
+There was an orchestra pit for a 25-member orchestra, dressing rooms on each side of a full stage (three rooms up and three down on each side), foot light pockets, complete stage rigging and a huge lighting control board full of original knife switches.
+It had motorized red velvet curtains over the screen along with a white “traveller” between the two.
 The booth had an operational carbon arc follow spot that was used for holiday parties.
-The theater was demolished in the 1970’s (possibly 1980’s).
+Later renamed Paramount Theatre.
+The theatre was demolished in the 1970’s.
 The lobby can still be seen if one looks carefully for it; it now houses a restaurant.

 Just login to your account and subscribe to this theater